Livestock Auction Sale Thursday, July 24, 2014 at 2:00 p.m.

 1. You can sell it at a local livestock yard.
 Trucking and reselling will be handled for you.
 You will receive a check in the mail from the livestock yard, less a market fee.

 2. This is a terminal sale for hogs.
 All hogs will be removed directly to a processing facility from the fair.
+Processors MUST BE designated on the night of the sale or they will be sent to a local livestock yard.

 Q. What are my costs compared to the market price?